syzer/md2slides/README.md

 WAT
 ===

-Jet another .md to .html slides converter based on [https://github.com/gnab/remark](https://github.com/gnab/remark)
+Very handy markdown (.md) to html slides converter based on [https://github.com/gnab/remark](https://github.com/gnab/remark) Works from command line, and also with unix pipeline.

 HOW